Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 While the manifestation and method of these powers will look different, the end result is the same.
-A Lunar might borrow the eyes of a falcon to see further, while an Air Dragonblood would create a focal lens out of the air--but they both would spend the same number of motes and end up with the same perception advantage.
+A Lunar might borrow the eyes of a falcon to see further, while an Air Dragonblood would create a focal lens out of the air—but they both would spend the same number of motes and end up with the same perception advantage.

  Global